sage-code/maj/verbs.md

 * yo es tido   = I am tired
 * zu es kan hir = they are not here
-* zi ha una kupa de kifa = have one cup of coffee
+* tu ha una kupa de kifa = you have one cup of coffee

 **note:**